QMeqGR/qm-maxima/README.txt

                                                              (line  692)
 * spin_mket:                             Functions and Variables for qm.
                                                              (line  688)
+* stationary:                            Functions and Variables for qm.
+                                                             (line 1250)
 * Sx:                                    Functions and Variables for qm.
                                                              (line  459)
 * SX:                                    Functions and Variables for qm.